openedx-actions/tutor-plugin-enable-xqueue/README.md

       #

       # This action.
+      # tutor-xqueue-version is an optional input
       - name: Enable tutor plugin - Xqueue
         uses: openedx-actions/tutor-plugin-enable-xqueue@v1
         with:
           namespace: openedx-prod
+          tutor-xqueue-version: latest

       #
       # ... more steps to deploy your Open edX instance to k8s ...